laminas/technical-steering-committee/meetings/minutes/2020-04-06-TSC-Minutes.md

 We ended up holding two votes on this topic:

 - Whether or not to kill the #qanda channel.
-Atending members voted unanimously to kill it.
+Attending members voted unanimously to kill it.
 Matthew will follow up after the meeting to archive the channel.

 - Whether or not to truncate Discourse topics posted to Slack.
 Attending members